Technofy/cloudwatch_exporter/README.md

 ## TODO

 This exporter is still in its early stages!
-It still lacks the `dimensions_select_regex` parameter and the DynamoDB special use-cases.
+It still lacks ~~the `dimensions_select_regex` parameter~~ and the DynamoDB special use-cases.
 Any help and/or criticism is welcome!

+_`dimensions_select_regex` has been added [here](https://github.com/Technofy/cloudwatch_exporter/commit/880ea50f22f23497abaf02b1d306ccdb71cc7c58)

 ## End Note